youngfish42/Awesome-FL/README.md

 ## FL in top CV conferences

-In this section, we will summarize Federated Learning papers accepted by top computer vision conference, Including CVPR, ICCV, ECCV.
+In this section, we will summarize Federated Learning papers accepted by top CV(computer vision) conference, Including CVPR, ICCV, ECCV.

 | Title                                                        | Affiliation                                                  | Venue | Year | Materials                                                    |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ----- | ---- | ------------------------------------------------------------ |